IdeaBridge/AapliDocumentation/pages/mydoc/number.md

 The Number component is used in forms to collect numerical input from users.
 It provides a field where users can enter numeric values such as integers or decimals, allowing for precise and quantitative data input.

-{% include image.html file="number1.jpg" url="https://admin.aapli.co/form-builder" alt="Radio" caption="Number component" %}
+{% include image.html file="number1.jpg" class="docimage" url="https://admin.aapli.co/form-builder" alt="Radio" caption="Number component" %}

 ## Basic Properties of numbers
 Within the Basic tab of the Number properties, you will find the following options:

 1. **Required Checkbox**: Enabling this checkbox makes the Number field a mandatory input, ensuring that users must provide a numerical value before submitting the form.

-{% include image.html file="number2.jpg" url="https://admin.aapli.co/form-builder" alt="Radio" caption="Basic Properties of Number component" %}
+{% include image.html file="number2.jpg" class="docimage" url="https://admin.aapli.co/form-builder" alt="Radio" caption="Basic Properties of Number component" %}

 2. **Label:** This property allows you to provide a descriptive label or caption for the Number field, indicating the purpose or context of the numerical input.
 3. Help Text: You can add additional explanatory text in the Help Text property, providing guidance or instructions to users regarding the expected format or specific information related to the numerical input.